Search Collections

 The Library and Rare Books collection contains more than 37,000 books and other published material, including 1,500 rare books.
 The Art and Artifacts Collection includes objects and artworks that testify to the range of activities of Jesuits in Canada and abroad.

-Search in our archival catalog which holds archival fonds and collections that testify to the missionary activities of the Jesuits in Canada, their academic research, involvement in educational institutions, community initiatives and work, relations with Indigenous peoples, and more.
+Our archival catalogue is an access point to some of the fonds and collections held at the AJC.
+It holds records that testify to the missionary activities of the Jesuits in Canada, their involvement in educational institutions and community initiatives, their relations with Indigenous peoples, and more.

-Search in our library catalog which contains published works, periodicals, and catalogs of the Jesuit provinces.
-The catalog also includes entries on more than 1,500 rare books.
+Search in our library catalogue which contains published works, periodicals, and catalogues of the Jesuit provinces.
+The catalogue also includes entries on more than 1,500 rare books.

 Art & Artifacts